 Separation anxiety is a normal phase of a childs emotional development.
 Your normally placid and charming baby starts to become clingy and tearful, often from 6-10 months onwards.
 Find out more about separation anxiety and some practical ways to help your little one through this phase.

 Does your little one experience regression from time to time and start acting younger than their age?
 Its not uncommon for toddlers and young children to experience some sort of regression in their early years.
 We take a look at some of the causes of regression and what you can do to help.

 The witching hour can start without warning and is often longer than an hour!
 The calm, quiet baby or toddler you once had turns into a crying inconsolable child in no time at all, usually around the same time every day.
 So what can you do?

 Do you sometimes struggle to get your kids to listen and pay attention to what youre saying?
 Do you often feel frustrated or resort to raising your voice?
 Do you think youre starting to sound like a broken record?
 Here are 4 quick ways you can encourage your kids to listen to you and help you restore your sanity!

 Children can start lying as young as two years old.
 We might not like it when our kids lie to us, but believe it or not, lying in the early years is a normal part of childhood development involving independence, emotional regulation and putting things into perspective.
 So its not all bad!
 Find out more about pre-schoolers reasons for lying, dealing with lies, setting an example and continued lying.

-Many things can cause your toddler or pre-schooler to become mad and start to scream and shout.
-However its important as parents and caregivers to teach young children how to handle their anger so that it doesnt become self-destructive.
+Many things can cause young kids to become mad and start to scream and shout.
+However its important as parents and caregivers to teach toddlers and preschoolers how to manage their anger so that it doesnt become self-destructive.